CannyChiu/TechnicalTalentPartnerHub/README.md

 * On the Truth & Reconciliation Act (Canada): https://nctr.ca/
 * How to talk about pronouns at work: https://hbr.org/2021/09/how-to-talk-about-pronouns-at-work-a-visual-guide
 * [Designing for Ramadan 2023](https://www.gouldstudio.com/insights/designing-for-ramadan-2023): Really great read on Ramadan, the pre and post activities and how organizations can build services & products that are inclusive to this community.
+* [Rivers to Success](https://riverstosuccess.ca/indspire-climbing-the-mountain-for-employees): Great 30 minute course for non-indigenous employees to better understand history around our indigenous communities.
+I find that our media fails to really provide adequate coverage of Indigenous history so I strongly recommend for individuals to be proactive with their own education.

 ## **A curated collection of resources on Leadership, Org Design & Talent Management:**
 * [Netflix Culture](https://review.firstround.com/The-woman-behind-the-Netflix-Culture-doc): Very interesting perspectives from Patty McCord on what it took to build Netflix's unique culture (sports team, talent density, no performance bonuses, top of market pay, etc).
 She was the CHRO of Netflix.
 Netflix produced the Netflix culture deck that has circulated the tech space for a number of years.